Heartland State Trail

 Rail trail in Minnesota, U.S.

-The Heartland State Trail is a multi-use recreational rail trail in north-central Minnesota, USA.
-It runs 49 mi between Park Rapids and Cass Lake, intersecting with the Paul Bunyan State Trail around Walker.
-The entire route is paved, with a parallel grass trackway along the southern half for horseback riding and mountain biking.
-The northern half of the trail has some parallel trackway for snowmobiles.
-A 4 mi segment north of Walker traverses very hilly terrain to appeal to snowmobilers; other users can follow a marked alternate route on paved road shoulders.
+The Heartland State Trail is a multi-use recreational rail trail in north-central Minnesota, United States.
+The main trail runs 49 mi between Park Rapids and Cass Lake, intersecting with the Paul Bunyan State Trail around Walker.
+Both the Park Rapids to Walker and Walker to Cass Lake segments are paved; the Park Rapids to Walker segment also has a parallel natural-surface trail for horseback riding, hiking and mountain biking.
+A 4 mi segment north of Walker has sharply rolling terrain for snowmobiles; DNR maps show a marked alternate route on paved road shoulders for bicyclists.